 “I can’t…I promised….”
 He was now rushing back towards town, occasionally looking back at the Umbrella Man.

 That’s when he tripped on the railway ties, falling to the ground, and turned to look up the hill.

-Blake stumbled sideways and fell off the side of the tracks, and rolled into the grass below.
-I rushed towards him, but before I even got to him, I knew he was dead.
+Blake stumbled sideways, tumbled off the tracks' side, and rolled into the grass below.
+I rushed towards him but knew he was dead before I even got to him.
 A dark scorch mark ran across his face, and every vein had burst and sketched red lines under his skin.

 I heard Bella scream first and looked towards the others.
 They stared at me in shock, and I knew why: the man with the umbrella was beside me.

 Instinctually, I turned to look, but I never saw him.
 He was always in the blind spot of my peripheral vision.

 But I could feel him lean in, and the air smelled like sulphur, and the taste of copper pennies blossomed in my mouth.
 He whispered in my ear before disappearing into thin air.

 Bella, Cassandra, and Kyle approached me slowly, staring at Blake’s body before turning to me and asking what the Umbrella Man said.

 But I never answered and slowly stumbled back to town, half in terror and half in a trance.